 But there’s more to this island-nation than its good-looking Indian Ocean cruising grounds.
 Read on discover what is awaiting discerning yacht-goers who venture to this remote corner of the globe.

+A Madagascar yacht charter beckons with its mysterious allure.
 Madagascar was separated from Africa and Asia in time of the dinosaurs and, as a result, animal life has evolved here in an astonishing array of forms.
 Today, five percent of the world’s animal and plant species can be found here, and here alone, making the island a must for wildlife lovers.

 The lemur is undoubtedly the nation’s most famous resident.
 Sixty different types of this endangered primate are unique to the island, with some inhabiting the emerald-green rainforest of the Malagasy Islands.